mhmad-alaa/HACKlab/lab4/README.md

 #### Triggers in sql server can be called *unscientifically* the **Background tasks** to sql operations.

-#### A trigger is a special kind of a stored procedure that executes in response to certain action on the table like inserting, deleting or updating of data.
+#### Scientifically: A trigger is a special kind of a stored procedure that executes in response to certain action on the table like inserting, deleting or updating of data.
 #### It is executed automatically.
 You can’t explicitly invoke triggers.
 ---